Skip to content

 Indexing of symbols

-In this phase, ScopeComputation and the index manager collect the symbols that a document exports to the rest of the workspace.
-Those exported symbols become part of the global lookup space used later by scoping and linking.
+The first phase after parsing is IndexedContent.
+ScopeComputation and the index manager collect the symbols a document exports to the rest of the workspace, and those symbols become part of the global lookup space used later by scoping and linking.

 Computing scopes

-This phase prepares the local symbol information that later scope providers use to answer the question "what is visible from this reference site?".
-In other words, it turns the parsed tree into a document that is ready for linking.
+After exported symbols are indexed, the document reaches ComputedScopes.
+This phase prepares the local symbol information that scope providers later use to answer "what is visible from this reference site?".

 Linking